dtavana/FBU-Flixster/README.md

 * Add Release Date to Movie Details Page
 * Add Vote Count to Movie Details Page
+* Add Toast to notify user when there is a problem querying the API

 ## Open-source libraries used